 Before the list proper, an important note.
-The following list of films and their box office totals are current as of the original posting of this piece.
+The following list of films and their box office totals are current as of the date listed above.
 As further 2018 films climb the box office rankings, the list will be updated with new numbers and rankings accordingly.
 Check back regularly to see where things currently stand.

 Related: The Biggest Box Office Hits of 2017

 Like the first Pacific Rim, this sequel battle between Jaegers and Kaiju came up short of expectations in the U.S., but made up for that by doing well elsewhere.
 Pacific Rim Uprising brought in only $59.2 million domestically, but earned another $230.9 million internationally.
 On the other hand, that's coming up far short of the original's $411 million worldwide.
 Director Stephen S. DeKnight's follow-up did much worse critically too, earning a 44% score on Rotten Tomatoes.